How to Contact Joe Brancatelli

 His second business trip was better.
 He flew to Atlanta on an airline that no longer exists (Eastern) from a terminal building that no longer exists (the old Terminal One at JFK) on a plane that no longer flies (a DC-8) for a price that few would admit ever existed (a $94 roundtrip youth fare).

 More than 40 years later, Brancatelli has logged countless miles, spent way too many nights in mediocre hotels, wasted far too many hours in airline clubs and drunk far too much bad coffee.
+(So much coffee, in fact, that he has switched to tea.)
 In other words, he's just your Average Joe Business Traveler.

 Why all the business travel?
 Joe's one of those journalists who has spent his entire adult life on the road.
-All along the way he's marveled at, laughed at and railed at almost everything the travel industry does.
+Along the way he has marveled at, laughed at and railed at almost everything the travel industry does.
 Why?
 Because the travel industry never seems to make sense to him or any other business traveler he knows.

-For better or worse, Joe has also had a long association with travel journalism.
+For better and for worse, Joe has also had a long association with travel journalism.
 He served as the executive editor of Frequent Flyer magazine; the Travel Adviser of Travel Holiday magazine; and contributing editor of Travel + Leisure magazine.
 He's hosted a nationally syndicated radio program on travel, too.
-He also writes the weekly Seat 2B business-travel column for BizJournals.com, the online presence of the American City Business Journals (ACBJ).
-Seat 2B also appears on the Web site of most of the nearly four dozen local weekly business papers published by the ACBJ.
+For nearly a decade, he also wrote the weekly Seat 2B business-travel column for BizJournals.com, the online presence of the American City Business Journals (ACBJ).
+His business travel columns have also appeared at Biztravel.com, Mapquest.com, TheTrip.com and several others.

 He lives with his wife (who's also a business traveler) in Cold Spring, New York, in a house that overlooks the Hudson River.
 The view is spectacular--and he always wonders why he ever gets in his car and drives to the airport for another business trip.